PataphysicalSociety/soupault.app/site/reference-manual.md

 ###### <function>HTML.child_count(elem)</function>

-Returns the number of element’s children (handy for checking if it has any).
+Returns the number of element's children (handy for checking if it has any).

 ###### <function>HTML.is_empty(elem)</function> (since 4.6.0)